alwaysdata/documentation/languages/python/django.en.md

 tags = ["django", "python"]
 +++

 A [Django](https://www.djangoproject.com/) application is deployed at alwaysdata just like any other WSGI application.
-If you are just starting out, this document will guide you through your deployment step by step.

 ## Create a virtual environment